 Popular consensus would say that 2020 has been a difficult year for the entire wedding industry.
 From postponed ceremonies to all together canceled wedding celebrations all over the world.
 It has been a year that has brought about many forced changes especially to the bridal industry and to the modern bride's event planning.
+A year that has changed the wedding traditions and brought about new wedding trends that look like they might be here to stay.

 More Meaningful Celebrations

 The pandemic has caused many brides to be to reevaluate the important things in life.
-The biggest realization is perhaps is that the thing that matters most is not the lavish party with hundreds of friends, co-workers, and distant family members you see once every time someone gets married.
-The meaning for the ceremony itself is what is important.
+The biggest realization is perhaps that the thing that matters most is not the lavish party with hundreds of friends, co-workers, and distant family members you see once every time someone gets married.
+The meaning of the ceremony itself is what is important.
 Everything else is literally table dressing and not necessary.
 Perhaps the sentiment of the auspicious occasion has been getting lost among the planning and the ability to keep up with the Jones in recent years.
 Maybe the one good thing the virus has done is made every bride and groom more aware of the fact that the only thing that really matters is their commitment to each other.
-And so long as the folks you love the most are near it does not matter any longer if it is a small back yard celebration or an intimate dinner with few friends.
+And so long as the folks you love the most are near it does not matter any longer if it is a small backyard celebration or an intimate dinner with a few friends.

 The Return of the Nostalgic Back-Yard Wedding or Mini Wedding.